 Construction & demolition recycling

-King county recently issued new requirements for recycling C&D materials:
+King county requirements for recycling C&D materials:

 Readily recyclable materials from construction and demolition projects are required to be recycled.
 The following materials are banned from landfill disposal: